Navigating the Online Update website

 Because these types of submissions are not reviewed by a subject area analyst, any changes to the demographic information are immediately updated on the “a-g” course list.

 When can the demographic information be updated?
-How often may changes to my demographic information be made within each course list update cycle?
+How often may changes to my demographic information be made within each course submission cycle?

-The demographic information on the “a-g” course list may only be updated when the Online Update website is open for the annual course list update cycle each February through September.
+The demographic information on the “a-g” course list may only be updated when the Online Update website is open for the annual course submission cycle each February 1 - September 15.
 However, within each update cycle, the demographic information may be updated and resubmitted as many times as needed.

 Why does it say “School Not Accredited” on our “a-g” course list?
 Our school just received an extension from our accrediting organization.